freakmangd/zentig_ecs/README.md

 so great and [Unity](https://unity.com/) so approachable.

 ##### WARNING:
-It is not recommended to use zentig for anything major in it's current state.
+It is not recommended to use zentig for anything major in its current state.
 While it is functional and I use it frequently, it is far from battle tested.

 That being said, if you encounter any problems please feel free to open an issue!